RuBLiMP: Russian Benchmark of Linguistic Minimal Pairs: Introduction

 This paper introduces the \textbf{Ru}ssian \textbf{B}enchmark of \textbf{Li}nguistic \textbf{M}inimal \textbf{P}airs (\rublimp), which consists of {\Nparadigms} datasets, each including 1k minimal pairs.
 Our benchmark covers morphological, syntactic, and semantic phenomena well-represented in Russian theoretical linguistics.
 In contrast to existing benchmarks of linguistic minimal pairs (see \autoref{tab:blimps}), RuBLiMP is created by (i) extracting sentences from open text corpora across multiple domains, (ii) annotating the sentences with one of the state-of-the-art multidomain morphosyntactic parsers, (iii) creating minimal pairs by perturbing the annotated sentences with expert-written rules, and (iv) discarding the pairs if the grammatical sentence is detected as a pretraining corpus example for at least one of 25 widely used LMs for Russian.
 Our method allows for generating minimal pairs at scale and ensures high customizability w.r.t. domain, dataset size, and LMs.
 Validating RuBLiMP by 20 native speakers with a background in linguistics confirms that the generated minimal pairs unambiguously isolate the target phenomenon and contrast in grammaticality.

-The main \emph{contributions} are summarized as follows: (i) we create RuBLiMP, the first diverse and large-scale benchmark of minimal pairs in Russian, (ii) we conduct ablation studies to analyze the effect of pretraining data decontamination on the model performance, (iii) we evaluate 25 monolingual and cross-lingual Transformer LMs~\cite{vaswani2017attention} and crowdsourcing workers, (iv) we release RuBLiMP\footnote{\href{https://huggingface.co/datasets/RussianNLP/rublimp}{\texttt{hf.co/datasets/RussianNLP/rublimp}}}, a pool of 7.2kk generated minimal pairs with the LMs' and test data decontamination method's scores, our codebase\footnote{\href{https://github.com/RussianNLP/RuBLiMP}{\texttt{github.com/RussianNLP/RuBLiMP}}}, and all annotation materials.
+Our main \emph{contributions} are: (i) we create RuBLiMP, the first diverse and large-scale benchmark of minimal pairs in Russian, (ii) we conduct ablation studies to analyze the effect of pretraining data decontamination on the model performance, (iii) we evaluate 25 monolingual and cross-lingual Transformer LMs~\cite{vaswani2017attention} and crowdsourcing workers, (iv) we release RuBLiMP\footnote{\href{https://huggingface.co/datasets/RussianNLP/rublimp}{\texttt{hf.co/datasets/RussianNLP/rublimp}}}, our codebase\footnote{\href{https://github.com/RussianNLP/RuBLiMP}{\texttt{github.com/RussianNLP/RuBLiMP}}}, and all data collection, data annotation, and other materials.